 The phrase Speaking Truth to Power was first used in “a charge given to Eighteenth Century Friends” (that is, a speech that assigns responsibility and provides encouragement to a group of Quakers) and was used as the title of a 1955 Quaker pamphlet.
 In the Hebrew Scriptures, Elijah is an example of, if not the pattern for, prophetic leadership.
 On the surface, his role is that of speaking truth to power.
 As noted already, the narrative begins with him confronting King Ahab in God’s name.

 At first glance, speaking truth to power is a voice of protest.
 It draws attention to some pattern (for example, a rule, a practice, an attitude, or an assumption) in community or national life that is wrong.
 This wrong continues unchecked and unchanged within the group.
 This can be for different reasons, such as the following three.
-First, this pattern of behaviour might benefit those with power, who are unable or unwilling to recognise the wrong it perpetuates.
+First, this pattern of behaviour might benefit those with power, who are unable or unwilling to recognize the wrong it perpetuates.
 At the same time, those who suffer from it are too frightened or marginalised to stop it.
 In Bonhoeffer and King: Speaking Truth to Power, Deotis Roberts discusses how Dietrich Bonhoeffer spoke out against anti-Semitism in Nazi Germany, and Martin Luther King, Jr., spoke out against racial discrimination in the United States.
 Both were confronted by “collective evil in the political order” in which the church was implicated and “they challenged Christians to be true to the Lord of the church and to unite against the evils in the social order.”

 Second, the pattern of behaviour may be so deeply embedded within the community that the majority of people are not disturbed by it.
 Walter Brueggemann, who has written widely on prophecy in the Hebrew Scriptures, identifies “free-market consumerism and its required ally, unbridled militarism” as an example of “the unexamined, dominant ideology that encompasses everyone, liberal and conservative.”